mmr116/Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database/README.md

 2. Users can continue to enter queries interactively.
 To exit, type exit.

-Enter your next query (or type 'exit' to quit):
+Enter your next query (or type 'exit' to quit): Which year this movie got released?

 # How It Works